rossta/rossta.github.com/source/talks/2018-04-10-webpack-survival-guide-rails.html.md

 Presented at [RailsConf](https://railsconf.com/program/sessions#session-549) on April 19, 2018 and at [NYC.rb](https://www.meetup.com/NYC-rb/events/ztpmfpyxgbnb/) April 10, 2018.

 ### Resources
-For those interested to learn more about Webpack, here are some additional resources I've found helpful in my own learning.
+For those interested to learn more about webpack, here are some additional resources I've found helpful in my own learning.

 #### Tutorials
 * [SurviveJS Wepback](https://survivejs.com/webpack)